VLIIlyin/JWD/Figures/readme.txt

 randomly -> as result in log file logs will be the same).
 Updated packaging structure.
 Now it implemented with such way so figure objects will be created only from factory classes.

+Updated implementation:
+now there is possibility set array length for figures from Main.
+Added new exception classes.
+Added pre and post processor classes.
+PreProcessor works with points before creation of object and check if points are equals.
+PostProcessor works with figures.
+Return true if figure is valid.

 Libraries used in this project: log4j-api-2.14.0.jar log4j-core-2.14.0.jar